 The pancakes in these photos?
 I ate them like 25 minutes ago.
 And I’m still smiling.

 I feel HAPPY.
 I feel energetic.
-I feel cozy.
-I feel the presence of the leftovers over on my left side, which I’m saving for my husband, because I know he’ll feel loved by them and love them.
+I feel cozy and full.
+I’m saving the leftovers for my husband, because I know he’ll feel loved by them and love them.

 Do you know about stacked pancakes?
 Yes, you can stack your pancakes.
 But the history is very old-fashioned.
 Please forget about the Michael Landon-starred show called Little House on the Prairie.